 - To pause the slide show, press <⊕>.
 During pause, [II] will be displayed on the upper left of the image.
-Press <⊕> again to resume the slide show. - During auto playback, you can press the <DISP> button to change the still photo display format (p.83). - During movie playback, you can adjust the sound volume by turning the In a diagram of the sound volume by turning the - During auto playback or pause, you can press the <◄><►> keys to view another image. - During auto playback, auto power off will not take effect. - The display time may vary depending on the image. - To view the slide show on a TV set, see page 226.
+Press <⊕> again to resume the slide show. - During auto playback, you can press the <DISP> button to change the still photo display format (p.82). - During auto playback or pause, you can press the <◄><►> keys to view another image. - During auto playback, auto power off will not take effect. - The display time may vary depending on the image. - To view the slide show on a TV set, see page 224.